Massage Therapist - 500Hrs

 1. Be in compliance with any city or county ordinance applying to Massage Therapy;

-2. Apply for certification through the California Massage Therapy Council (camtc.org) as a certified massage therapist or practitioner and then take CAMTC paperwork to your city or county to apply for a business license without needing to comply with city or county massage ordinances.
+2. Apply for certification through the California Massage Therapy Council (camtc.org) and then take CAMTC paperwork to your city or county to apply for a business license without needing to comply with city or county massage ordinances.
+CAMTC requires 500 hours of training from an approved school plus an exam, to issue certification.

 Sign Up for Newsletter